urbanclimatefr/urbanclimatefr/README.md

 💡 I worked on ETL, recommendation system, and marketing predictive analytics in Digital Media

-🕵️‍♂️ I studied Digital Fingerprinting and researched catastrophic modelling
+🕵️‍♂️ I studied Digital Fingerprinting and researched catastrophic modelling in Insurtech start up

 🌦️ I studied how to improve weather and climate modelling in cities, specifically how improvement in radiation modelling helps urban climate prediction